-In the event of an emergency, please contact the director of South County location, Laura McAvoy, at 636-627-6610.
-If the situation calls for fire or EMS, please contact either the Mehlville Fire Department, 314-894-0420, or the Affton Fire Department, 314-352-4401.
-For police, call the St. Louis County Police Department at 314-889-2341.
-If you need to report a crime that occurred on the site, please notify the location director, on-site instructors, St. Louis County Police, or Lindenwood Public Safety & Security at 636-949-4911.
+In the event of an emergency, please contact the director of St. Louis City location, Matt Oppelt, at 636-627-6655.
+If the police, fire, or EMS are needed, call the St. Louis City Police Department at 314-444-2500 or the St. Louis Fire Department at 314-533-3406.
+To report a crime that occurred on the site, please notify the location director, on-site instructor, St. Louis City police, or Lindenwood Public Safety at 636-949-4911.

-Title IX Coordinator: Kelly Moyich, Library and Academic Resources Center Suite 221, Lindenwood University main campus, 636-255-2275.
+Title IX Coordinator: Paula Stewart, Evans Commons, Room 3030, Lindenwood University main campus, 636-255-2265.

-The facility does not have security personnel present on the site.
-There are no non-campus buildings or resident dorms on this property
+This facility does have uniformed security on site.
+Hudson Security, provides security for this building.
+There are no non-campus buildings or resident dorms on this property.
+A daily crime log is kept on location.